 Here Are 7 Factors That Can Affect Your Mortgage Rate

-The truth is there are many factors that can influence the interest rate on your home loan.
-Your credit score, the type of loan you choose, and whether or not you use “discount points” are three of the biggest factors.
-But there are others as well.
-So let’s take a look at the different things that can affect your mortgage rate.
+The truth is there are many factors that could influence the interest rate on your home loan.
+These include your credit score, the type of loan you choose, the size of your down payment, and whether or not you use discount points.

 How Mortgage Lenders Price Their Loans

-They also determine their rates in a way that makes them competitive with other lenders.
-For instance, if a company wanted to attract more borrowers, it could simply offer lower mortgage rates and/or fewer fees than its competitors.
+They also price their loans to remain competitive in the market, against other lenders.
+For instance, if a mortgage company wanted to attract more borrowers, it could simply offer lower mortgage rates and fees than its competitors.

 7 Factors That Affect Your Mortgage Rate

-With that introduction aside, let’s look at seven specific factors that can affect your mortgage rate when shopping for a loan.
+Let’s take a deeper dive into some of the specific factors that could affect your mortgage rate when shopping for a home loan.

 1. Risk-based pricing.

-Risk is one of the primary factors that affect your mortgage rate.
-Banking and lending are risky businesses, because there’s always a chance the borrower will fail to repay his or her debt obligation down the road.
-This is referred to as “default.”
+Risk is one of the primary factors that influence mortgage pricing and fees.
+Banking and lending are risky businesses.
+There’s always a chance the borrower will fail to repay his or her debt obligation down the road, which is known as “default.”

 2. Your credit score.

 Mortgage lenders use credit scores for risk analysis, among other reasons.
-We talked about risk earlier.
 A borrower with a high (good) score is viewed as a lower risk, while a person with a low (bad) score is seen as a bigger risk.
 So this three-digit number is one of the major factors that can affect your mortgage rate.

 3. The size of your down payment.

 The amount of money you are willing to put down on the loan can also influence your interest rate.
-And once again, it has to do with risk.
+And once again, it comes down to a matter of risk.

 Here’s an in-depth explanation of the relationship between down payments and mortgage rates.